xi42/infsat/README.txt

   - early removing contexts that do not satisfy requirements when it is known a branch with needed loc won't be taken
   - reusing output context from previous argument instead of intersecting it in typing app
+  - computing minimum mask of variables that are needed to compute type of hterms or nt to remove types like [T; T; ...]
+  - not using types like [T; T; ...] when a type having no T is present (basic subtyping with only one relation T >= t for all t)